ForAfrika and partners bring back smiles to flood-hit KwaZulu-Natal

-ForAfrika procured, packed and distributed a total of 2,500 emergency relief hampers in August that reached Judy and a further 17,000 individuals.
-In order to respond to people’s most pressing needs, these family hampers contained essential food items, drinking water, tarpaulins and blankets.
+We bought, packed and distributed a total of 2,500 emergency relief hampers that reached Judy and a further 17,000 individuals.
+These family hampers contained essential food items, drinking water, tarpaulins and blankets.

-In all this, children were not forgotten and the Lego Foundation supplied 7,260 play packs in order to assist Early Childhood Development (ECD) centres recover from the losses they incurred.
+In all this, children were not forgotten and the Lego Foundation supplied 7,260 play packs in order to assist daycare centres recover from their losses.

 ForAfrika’s efforts were rewarded with huge smiles and words of thanks.